Collier Student Success Center

-The new Office of Student Success at the USF College of Business focuses on the value students can add to their degrees outside of the classroom as well as within it.
+The new Collier Student Success Center at the USF Muma College of Business focuses on the value students can add to their degrees outside of the classroom as well as within it.

-The separate elements of the Office of Student Success were already in existence – Undergraduate Advising, study abroad services, the Office of Employer Relations, the Business Communications Center, and the Corporate Mentor Program – but now are under the same "student success" umbrella to coordinate efforts.
+The separate elements of the Collier Student Success Center were already in existence – Undergraduate Advising, study abroad services, the Office of Employer Relations, the Business Communications Center, and the Corporate Mentor Program – but now are under the same "student success" umbrella to coordinate efforts.

 "We have an office now that is focused on assuring that students graduate in a timely fashion with the academic and professional credentials they need to either continue on in grad school or begin their careers," said Jackie Nelson, senior director of undergraduate programs.

-Immediate goals of the Office of Student Success include:
+Immediate goals of the Collier Student Success Center include: